 If a significant abnormality in the heart rate is detected, it can usually be corrected by the following:

-If the amniotic fluid appears green after the membranes have ruptured, the fetus may be in distress (but usually is not).
+Sometimes the amniotic fluid (fluid around the fetus in the uterus) appears green after the membranes have ruptured.
 This discoloration is caused by the fetus’s first stool (called meconium).
-Sometimes the baby inhales the meconium before labor or during delivery, causing the baby to have difficulty breathing shortly after birth.
+Sometimes the baby inhales (aspirates) amniotic fluid containing the meconium before labor or during delivery.
+If the baby inhales meconium, the baby may have difficulty breathing shortly after birth (called meconium aspiration syndrome).